Skip to content

 What happens during works?

+When we replace a traditional streetlight luminaire, we replace the luminaire (or head unit) only.
 The upgrade works will not affect residents’ power supply and no civil works or excessive noise are expected.
 Traffic management and night works will be implemented where required to ensure the safety of both workers and the community.

 More information